Steamer Officer Biographies

 Capt Thomas S Calhoon (left) aboard the Virginia 1896 (From the Collection of The Public Library of Cincinnati and Hamilton County)

-Pilot.
-Pilots were the princes of the river.
-The most skilled and according the best compensated of the officers.
+The training required years of apprenticeship.
 As a cub, the pilot had to learn the name of every town, point, bend, island, sandbar, snag, and wreck on the river.
 There was no external aid to navigation; it was all in their mind.
-Without pilots, a tall stack packet could not move.
+The pilot was the flesh and blood GPS without whom a tall stack packet could not move.
 Not all captains were qualified pilots, and not all pilots aspired to be captains.
 Even when serving a captain who himself was a qualified pilot, the pilot at the wheel reigned supreme during his allotted watch.
 The actual navigation of the boat was the responsibility of the pilot on duty.
+His word was law before which everyone bowed.
+A pilot’s chief indulgence was hero worship.
+Their heroes were those of their own profession who had undertaken the most thrilling adventures.

 Clerk.
 The first or chief clerk was a human calculator in charge of the financial management of the steamer.
 The second clerk, or “Mud Clerk”, in the absence of the chief clerk, issued tickets for passage and staterooms, made himself agreeable to the comforts of the passengers, and received and delivered freight on unpaved levees which were usually muddy.
 The reputation of the packet depended greatly upon the esteem in which the captain, clerks and pilots were held by the traveling public.

 Engineer.
 The engineer was responsible for the operation and safety of the steam engines.
 His job was as important as any aboard although he worked in grease and sweat and obscurity while the captain played host and the pilot played lord.
 When the pilot rang the signals, the engineer had to respond, and if the engineer was not top class the pilot’s skills were wasted.
+The engineers and firemen or stokers were called “the black gang”.
+It was a reference not to race but rather to wood or coal dust that coated their bodies.

 The crew.
 Steamboat crews on a moderate sized, first class sternwheeler numbered numbered from 75-90 persons.
 The officers were: one captain, two clerks, two pilots, four engineers, two mates (boatswains), and one steward.
 The crew included one head cook and two assistants, one hostellier (barkeep), seven cabin boys or 6 chambermaids and one laundress, one porter, one barber, four firemen, one watchman, one lamplighter, one carpenter, one painter, and forty plus deckhands.[1]
+Before the Civil War, the deckhands were all white, mostly Irish.
+Blacks at that time were property too valuable to risk harm as a roustabout or fireman.

 License Certification.